davedoesdemos/DataDevOps/Testing/README.md

 ## Introduction

-This demo shows how to use DevOps pipelines to run automated testing in Azure DevOps.
+This demo shows some example tests you can use against your data environment.
 The video is [not available yet](https://youtu.be/R7tJZelEt-Q )

 There are multiple tasks associated with this demo:

-* Create the test project in Visual Studio
+* Create the test project in Visual Studio (shown in testing intro demo)
 * Write individual tests around your testing scenarios
-* Set up the tests in Azure DevOps
+* Set up the tests in Azure DevOps (shown in testing intro demo)

 ## Create Projects in Visual Studio